Skip to main content

 ratioRatio of two event types”Click-to-impression ratio”

-The ratio aggregation type requires a secondary event type.
-For example, a click-through rate metric would use click as the primary event and impression as the secondary event: count(click) / count(impression).
+The ratio aggregation function requires a secondary event type.
+For example, a click-through rate metric would use positive (clicks) as the source field and compute the ratio against impressions.

 Dimensions